des137/Seismic-Imaging-Segmentation-CNN/README.md

 # SeismicSaltDetector
-Segmentation of subsurface images for the detection of salt.
+Pixel-wise dense segmentation of subsurface seismic images for the detection of salt.